 - Andrew Arnold - Federation University Australia

-- Michelle Butler - Department of Environment, Land, Water and Planning
+- Michelle Butler - Department of Energy, Environment and Climate Action

 - Christine Connelly - Victoria University

-- Fern Hames - Arthur Rylah Institue for Environmental Research
+- Fern Hames - Arthur Rylah Institute for Environmental Research

 - Birgita Hansen - Federation University Australia